Curate Variant page

 Note: To copy the HGVS descriptions in the clipboard, click on the copy icon on the right.

-ACMG Classification section
+ACMG Classification card

 The ACMG Classification system in Emedgene supports a streamlined and flexible workflow across Analyze and Curate, allowing users to apply, manage, and reuse ACMG evaluations more effectively.
 Whether you're annotating a new variant or updating existing records, the tools available help maintain traceable and consistent variant interpretations.